 - GCSE grade C or 4 in Maths and English.
 We will also accept maths and English equivalency tests.

-If your degree isn't directly related to your subject or your knowledge a little rusty you might find a Subject Knowledge Enhancement programme helps you.
+If your degree isn't directly related to your subject or your knowledge a little rusty, you might find a Subject Knowledge Enhancement programme helps you.
 These programmes are often funded as they are part of a government-lead initiative.
 We would be happy to supply further information and support your application for a course like this once you have applied to us.

 We are looking for ambitious trainees who:

 - care about our schools, the communities they serve and the special ethos each school has

 - show potential to become the next generation of outstanding teachers

 Recent and relevant work experience is also important but is not obligatory to apply for teacher training.
 Recent experience of working in a classroom in the age range you wish to teach means you should have a good awareness of how schools operate and teaching in action.
 Applicants should be able to demonstrate how they have engaged, communicated with and inspired young people.